cmmdmx/palstek/README.md

 ### useLocalStorage

 A simple helper hook to access localStorage.
 Works like a useState hook.
-Listens to "storage" Event on window object.
+Listens to "storage" Event on window object, in case another tab/window accesses the same storage area (based on URL/domain).

 ```tsx